Chi-Iroh/Excel-Add-In-Template/doc/README.md

 | `Command (m for help):` | `w` | Applies the changes onto the disk. |

 ### Creating the filesystem (Linux + mkfs)

 The partition is created but cannot be used until it has a filesystem :
 * NTFS : `mkfs.ntfs [-L LABEL] [-f]` : -f is for quick format (full format is long)
 * FAT32 : `mkfs.fat -F 32 [-n LABEL]`

-The partition is now ready to use.
+The partition is now ready.

 ## <a id="after-partition"></a> Generating Project Tree